Turn Insights into Action | Overview

 Perceptyx encourages leaders and managers to use a simple 1-2-3 approach to action planning.
 We designed our Action Planning tool to guide you through these three steps:

-1. Identify one issue from survey results that if addressed would drive important change.
+1. Identify one issue from listening event results that if addressed would drive important change.

 2. Plan two actions to address the issue.